Growing Apples and Pears

 fruiting wood, and can even kill young trees.
 The best-known and most popular types, such as Bartlett, d'Anjou, and Bosc, are highly susceptible and should

 be avoided.
-Look instead for Fan-Stil, Moonglow, or Comice.
+Look instead for Fan-Stil, Kieffer, Moonglow, Pineapple, or Warren.
+Harrow Delight and Seckel have moderate resistance.
 In the Asian pears (sometimes called Apple pears), Shinko has high resistance.

 Sprays are not effective for fireblight.
 Prune out affected portions, cutting back into healthy wood, and dispose of the infected prunings.
 The tree will

 outgrow the disease as the temperatures increase, and as trees get older they may tolerate it and produce sufficient fruit in spite of infections.
 But

 you'll get much larger crops with less hassle by planting a resistant variety in the first place.

 Pears can get codling moth, though the pest seems to prefer apples.
 Keep your pear trees short so you can spray for that if necessary.